Moment maps and cohomology of non-reductive quotients: Applications

 \section{Applications}

-The results of this paper combined with those of \cite{BDHK0} provide new machinery for studying cohomological intersection theory on moduli spaces constructed as quotients of projective varieties by non-reductive linear algebraic group actions.
-When a moduli space can be described as the stable locus $X^{s,H}$ in a projective parametrising space $X$ up to a symmetry group $H=U \rtimes R$ with internally graded unipotent radical $U$, the non-reductive GIT quotient $\tilde{X}/\!/H$ of a suitable $H$-equivariant blow-up $\tilde{X}$ of $X$ (constructed as in \cite{BDHK0}) gives a projective completion of the moduli space which is canonically associated to the linear action of $H$ on $X$.
-When $X^{s,H}$ is nonsingular $\tilde{X}$ can be chosen to be nonsingular with the induced action of $H$ on $\tilde{X}$ well adapted and $H$-semistability coinciding with $H$-stability, and then this projective completion has the best cohomological intersection theory over $\QQ$ we can hope for: its rational cohomology and cohomological intersection numbers can be directly computed from the $T$-action on the normal bundles to the connected components of the $T$-fixed point set, where $T \subset R$ is a maximal torus in $H$.
-In short, an analogue of Shaun Martin's reductive abelianisation \cite{SM} works for non-reductive GIT quotients.
+The results of this paper, combined with ideas discussed in \cite{BDHK0}, provide machinery for studying cohomological intersection theory on moduli spaces constructed as quotients of suitable quasi-projective varieties by non-reductive linear algebraic group actions, even without assumptions that semistability coincides with stability.
+When a moduli space can be described as an open subset of a projective variety $X$ up to a symmetry group $H=U \rtimes R$ with internally graded unipotent radical $U$, it is often possible as in \cite{BDHK0} to construct a non-reductive GIT quotient $\tilde{X}/\!/H$ of an $H$-equivariant blow-up $\tilde{X}$ of $X$ for which semistability does coincide with stability, giving a projective completion of the moduli space which is canonically associated to the linear action of $H$ on $X$.
+When $X$ is nonsingular $\tilde{X}$ can be chosen to be nonsingular, with the induced action of $H$ on $\tilde{X}$ well-adapted and $H$-semistability coinciding with $H$-stability.
+Then Theorems \ref{thm:mainA}--\ref{thm:mainintegration} tell us that this projective completion $\tilde{X}/\!/H$ has the best cohomological intersection theory over $\QQ$ we can hope for: as in the case of quotients by reductive groups \cite{francesthesis,SM} its rational cohomology and cohomological intersection numbers can be computed from the $T$-action on the normal bundles to the connected components of the $T$-fixed point set, where $T \subset R$ is a maximal torus in $H$.

 As a first important application of this theory, in this section we outline the proof of the polynomial Green--Griffiths--Lang and polynomial Kobayashi conjectures, which is given in detail in the companion paper \cite{bkGGL}.